Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

+Next, we examine the vortex-tube curvature, which governs its self-induced velocity.
+At the top and bottom corners of the leading edges (hinge region), this curvature produces a self-induced velocity, and these portions of the tube move laterally to form horseshoe-like ``U''-shaped vortices (see figure~\ref{fig:C_3D_IsoVort_Stat}(a)).
+The vortex tubes in the mid-depth region of the trailing edges also develop curvature, where they lag behind the rotating plates (see figures~\ref{fig:C_VortZ_AR200_Dyn_Stat}(c,d)).
+The resulting self-induced velocity draws the curved segments of both loops toward each other (e.g. see the vortex structure at 60 ms in Movie 1).
+Despite sharp curvature, the portions of the vortex tubes near the top and bottom corners of the trailing edges remain attached.
+These corner segments play a critical role in initiating reconnection, which is discussed below.}

-\item {{\it Stopping vortex tube formation phase}: This phase lasts for a short duration (approximately 70 to 95 ms), during which a thin stopping vortex tube forms along the edges of the plate facing the interplate cavity.
-The stopping vortex tube essentially forms due to the accumulation of vorticity associated with the deceleration of the rotating plate.
-The flow field evolution during this phase of stopping vortex formation can be understood from the streamwise vorticity field plotted on the YZ plane, see figure \ref{fig:C_VortStreamWise_Stat_Dyn}(b).
-The figure shows that, around the end of the clapping motion, the pair of streamwise starting vortices reaches maximum strength, as inferred from their increased cross-section.
-Simultaneously, very small vorticity patches, oriented opposite to the starting vortices, appear near the top and bottom corners of the trailing edge, indicating the onset of stopping vortex formation.
-Later, the starting vortices move away from the plate, and the stopping vortices in the interplate cavity become more significant, see figure \ref{fig:C_VortStreamWise_Stat_Dyn}(c).
-However, the stopping vortices remain much smaller in size due to their confinement within the narrow interplate cavity, which limits vorticity feeding to the vortices.
-As a result, the stopping vortices remain weaker in strength compared to the starting vortices.
-These stopping vortices induce flow within the cavity (figure \ref{fig:C_VortStreamWise_Stat_Dyn}(c)), while the stronger starting vortices locally induce flow directed away from the cavity.
-Apart from this, the flow field is nearly quiescent around the body.
-At the end of this phase, the thicker starting vortex tube coexists with the thin stopping vortex, see Movie 1.}
+\item {{\it Stopping vortex tube formation phase}: This phase lasts for a short duration (approximately 78--95 ms; $t/t_c \approx 1.0$--$1.2$), during which a thin stopping vortex tube, associated with the deceleration of the rotating plate, forms along the three edges of each plate that face the interplate cavity.
+The stopping vortex formation can be observed in the streamwise vorticity field plotted on the YZ plane (figure~\ref{fig:C_VortStreamWise_Stat_Dyn}(b)), where very small vorticity patches, oriented opposite to the starting vortices, appear.
+Later, the starting vortices move away from the plate, while the stopping vortices slightly grow in size but remain confined in the interplate cavity (figure~\ref{fig:C_VortStreamWise_Stat_Dyn}(c)).
+At the end of this phase, the thicker starting vortex tube coexists with the thin stopping vortex, as shown in Movie 1.}